Conditional Expectation Bounds with Applications in Cryptography

-We now show that the existence of a weakly one-way function implies the existence of a strongly one-way function.
+\Section{From Weakly to Strongly One-Way.} We now show that the existence of a weakly one-way function implies the existence of a strongly one-way function.
 As noted in the introduction, the first published proof \cite{goldreich:2001} implicitly defines a reduction $({\mathcal R},{\mathcal R^*})$ between function inversion problems.
-We are in a position to give a more accurate account of ${\mathcal R}$ and ${\mathcal R^*}$.
+Let us make this precise.

 Recall that from $F$ we define $F'$ by